sarbbottam/docker-handbook/readme.md

 - `daemon` builds, runs and manages `containers`
 - `client` and `server` are most of the time in same host, but can be in different hosts too
 - `$ docker version` will provide details of `client` as well as `server`

+## Docker containers and images

+images
+- read only templates used to create containers

+containers
+- isolated application platform
+- contains everything to run an application, packaged with dependencies
+- based on one or more images